MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 <!-- Terminology -->
 - A _skill_ is a bot that can perform a set of tasks for another bot.
-  Depending on design, a skill can also function as a typical, user-facing bot.
+  A bot can be both a skill and a user-facing bot.
-- A _skill consumer_ is a bot that can invoke one or more skills.
-With respect to skills, a _root bot_ is a user-facing bot that is also a skill consumer.
+- A _skill consumer_ is a bot that can call one or more skills.
+  A user-facing skill consumer is also called a _root bot_.
 - A _skill manifest_ is a JSON file that describes the actions the skill can perform, its input and output parameters, and the skill's endpoints.
   - Developers who don't have access to the skill's source code can use the information in the manifest to design their skill consumer.
   - The _skill manifest schema_ is a JSON file that describes the schema of the skill manifest.
 The current version is [skill-manifest-2.0.0.json](https://github.com/microsoft/botframework-sdk/blob/master/schemas/skills/skill-manifest-2.0.0.json).